DaniVSainz/Angular-ProposalApp-FrontEnd/README.md

 Some of the unique features of this app is that it bypasses the need to refresh pages to get new objects created in our
-rails databse.The way we achieve this is by using the Observable feature from the Rxjs library.With this we have it subscribed to query out databases every 5000ms.
+rails databse.The way we achieve this is by using the Observable feature from the Rxjs library.With this we have it subscribed to query our databases every 5000ms.

-We can crete objects in our Rails-api databases from our angular app utilizing coors-rack cross origin resources gem.
+We can crete objects in our Rails-api databases from our angular app utilizing cors-rack cross origin resources gem.

 ![alt](https://github.com/DaniVSainz/Angular2Front-RailsApiBack/blob/master/freelance.gif)